Current MPIA Student

 Allison is a first year MPIA student from Montreal.
 Her research focuses on the portrayal of Indigenous issues by Canada’s major political parties.
 Before starting at Glendon, she worked for two years at the Kyoto City Board of Education in Japan as a language teacher.
 She completed her bachelor’s degree in International Relations at the University of British Columbia in 2015.

 Hasti obtained her MPIA at Glendon in 2018.
-She has worked at Canada Mortgage and Housing Corporation for over 3 years, where she started as part of the MPIA co-op requirement.
+She has worked for the federal government at the Canada Mortgage and Housing Corporation since 2016, where she started as part of the MPIA co-op requirement in the summer.
 Her background is in international development, having lived and worked in the Caribbean (Barbados), consulting with organizations such as the Caribbean Policy Development Centre and UN Women/UNDP Caribbean.
-Her areas of interest include gender equity, refugee/migrant rights, youth leadership, civil society organizations and stakeholder relations.
+Hasti specializes in subject matter related to housing, disability and women’s rights.
+Her additional areas of interest include gender equity, anti-racism, refugee/migrant rights, Indigenous rights & Reconciliation, capacity building and multilateral diplomacy and negotiation.
 In her spare time, she enjoys creative writing, dance, live music, and films.

 Claire has developed a keen interest in Arctic research, Indigenous Peoples rights, innovation and international relations in the domain of public affairs.
-She believes that it is her role as a recent alumni to spread the bilingualism’s power to build bridges and to integrate what she learned into her everyday life.
-Watch Claire’s testimonial!
+She believes that it is her role as a recent alumnus to spread bilingualism’s power to build bridges and to integrate what she learned into her everyday life.
+Watch Claire’s testimonial here!

 Desiré is currently working as an immigration and settlement consultant in the Peel-Halton region and is grateful to the MPIA program and the Centre for Forced Migration Studies at York University as they helped him to be well equipped in the area of national and international regimes related to immigration and refugee problems in Canada and elsewhere in the world.
 The advanced seminar of the MPIA programme has been a highlight for him as he was able to successfully present an alternative public policy in relation to immigration and post-migration mental health problems of refugees in Ontario.
 The public problem analyst function that he developed during his three years in the MPIA program will be useful throughout his career in immigration and refugee policy.
 As a result, he is thankful to have the opportunity to be part of this program and is proud to represent as a Goodwill Ambassador.